By Ciaran Tierney The opportunity to spend a month on a small island where Irish is very much a living...

 Áras Éanna supports artists through its Artist in Residence programme.
 We offer artists the time and space to develop their practice and show new work in the unique environment of this Gaeltacht island.

 We welcome applications from artists to come and live and work on Inis Oírr and provide up to ten residencies each year.
 Each residency includes an on-site private apartment, a self-contained studio, and access to our galleries and theatre.
-A date will be announced in early 2020 for the application submission period for residencies in 2021.
+For information on our Open Call for 2024 click here: Open call for artists to apply for residencies for 2024 – Áras Éanna (aras-eanna.ie)

 It was the kind of magic which seems to just happen on Inis Oirr.
 On a cold Tuesday night in...